mwojnars/hypertag/docs/index.md

 [_body attribute_](#body-attribute) (`@`), this attribute's value
 (an actual body from the place of occurrence) is passed to the tag as an _already-translated_ DOM of a particular subtree.
-This gives hypertags an exceptional capability to actively _manipulate_ (analyze, truncate, rearrange) the provided subtree before it gets merged into the formal body of the hypertag.
+This gives hypertags an exceptional capability to actively _manipulate_ (introspect, truncate, rearrange) the provided subtree before it gets merged into the formal body of the hypertag.
 Possible applications include: